What are the most important things to know about Cimduo?

 - Pain, aching, or tenderness on the right side of your stomach area

 If you have both HIV and(HBV) and take Cimduo, your HBV may get worse (flare up) if you stop taking Cimduo.
-Take Cimduo exactly as prescribed.
-Do not run out of Cimduo and do not stop taking Cimduo without talking to your health care provider.
+Do not stop taking Cimduo without first talking to your health care provider.

-Worsening of liver disease (sometimes resulting in death) has occurred in people being treated for ribavirin.
-If you are taking Cimduo and interferon alfa with or without ribavirin and you have any new symptoms, tell your health care provider.(HCV) taking HIV medicines and alfa with or without
+Worsening of liver disease (sometimes resulting in death) has occurred in people with both HIV and ribavirin.
+If you are taking Cimduo and interferon alfa with or without ribavirin and you have any new symptoms, tell your health care provider.(HCV) who were taking HIV medicines and alfa with or without

 - Bone pain that does not go away or gets worse